Wenzmk/Compare-Picture-Similarity/README.md

 - Column 4 - title_2: title of the second product
 - Column 5 - image_2: image file name of the image for the second product
 - Column 6 - pair label: 1 or 0 (1 means “match” and 0 means “different product”)
 2. Training_img.zip: containing images for each of the products.
+File can be download at [image_file](https://drive.google.com/file/d/1oCkIlvtkuPbGlrA_oCYq24JEUd7Mifws/view?usp=sharing)

 ### Description
 structural similarity index (SSIM) was first introduced in the 2004 IEEE paper, Image Quality Assessment: From Error Visibility to Structural Similarity.
 The abstract provides a good intuition into the idea behind the system proposed,